-1Clinical research coordinators will inform patient participants about the study, including that they are free to withdraw their data from the study at any time, and approach them for informed consent for collection of non-routinely recorded data in person or telephonically.
+1Clinical research coordinators will inform patient participants about the study, including their right to withdraw their data from the study at any time, and will approach them in person or by telephone for informed consent for the collection of nonroutinely recorded.

 2ATLS adherence will be assessed by observing the care provided to a random sample of patient participants.

-3Emergency Department
+3Emergency department

 Sample size {14}